Solar Farms, much like most renewable energy schemes, are surrounded by controversy.

 These are massive, privately owned solar arrays that supply a huge amount of power directly into the grid.

-Solar Farms can produce up to 5 megawatts (MW) on approximately 25 acres of land … which is enough to power 10,000 homes and businesses.
+Solar Farms can produce up to 5 megawatts (MW) on approximately 25 acres of land … which is enough to power 5,000 homes.

 Utility-scale farms connect to the power grid by way of high-voltage power lines.